cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 ## 4.3.1.
 Spoke1 => On-Prem FW transit

+In this Episode, we want the VMs in Spoke1 to transit via the FW NVA and the Concentrator NVA for On-Prem branches reachability, as opposed to direct access to the FW Concentrator like in Episode #3.

 Based on the default [VNET peering rules](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) discussed in [Episode #1](https://github.com/cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways), and since Spoke1 VNET has been dissociated from any *Route table* at the beginning of this article, the Spoke1 VMs don't have visibility of any IP range outside of the Spoke1 and Hub VNETs.

-In this Episode, we want the VMs in Spoke1 to transit via the FW NVA and the Concentrator NVA for On-Prem branches reachability, as opposed to direct access to the FW Concentrator like in Episode #3.

-A UDR is again required to bring the On-Prem prefixes knowledge to the Spoke1 subnets, but with the Next-Hop becoming the FW NVA.

-This is achieved by associating a new *Route table* to the Spoke1 subnets, with a UDR for the On-Prem branches (192.168.0.0/16) pointing to the FW NVA (10.0.0.5):
+A UDR is again required to bring the On-Prem prefixes knowledge to the Spoke1 subnets, but with the Next-Hop becoming the FW NVA: a new *Route table* is associated to the Spoke1 subnets, with a UDR for the On-Prem branches (192.168.0.0/16) pointing to the FW NVA (10.0.0.5):

 <img width="816" alt="image" src="https://user-images.githubusercontent.com/110976272/215566526-b9afd33f-9f6e-40e3-9d2a-69b419b914e3.png">